 “Scouting is also important and can greatly improve the chance of bagging a turkey,” Coffey said.
-“Spend some time in the timber or field you plan to hunt, identify roosting trees or which fields the birds are using, and if you have not yet gotten permission, be sure to contact the landowner before entering their property.”
+“Spend some time in the timber or field you plan to hunt, identify roosting trees or which fields the birds are using, and look for activity signs like scratching, droppings or feathers.”

-Iowa’s spring turkey season begins with a youth season April 5-7, followed by four specific seasons.
-Season 1 is April 8-11, Season 2 is April 12-16, Season 3 is April 17-23 and Season 4 is April 24 to May 12.
-An archery only season is April 8-May 12.
+Iowa’s spring turkey gun/bow season begins with a youth season April 10-12, followed by four specific seasons.
+Season 1 is April 13-16, Season 2 is April 17-21, Season 3 is April 22-28 and Season 4 is April 29 to May 17.
+Hunters may purchase up to two spring turkey tags; one must be for fourth season.
+An archery only season is April 13-May 17.

 Reminder: Reporting Harvest is Mandatory

 Successful hunters are required to report their harvest by midnight of the day after it is tagged.
 Be prepared to answer a few simple questions about your harvest, (county of harvest and spur length.)
-The easiest way to report is to log on to www.iowadnr.gov.
-Other ways to report are by calling the phone number listed on the tag or by going through a license vendor.
-Be sure to write the harvest registration number on the harvest report tag.
+Hunters can report by going online to https://www.iowadnr.gov/Hunting/Report-Your-Harvest then clicking on the Harvest Report System button, by calling the phone number listed on the tag or by going through a license vendor.
+Be sure to write the harvest confirmation number on the harvest report tag.
 This allows the Iowa DNR to monitor annual harvest across the state.

 Hunting Atlas Available Online